 Figure One: Graphical Representation of the GlobalSign SSL Root CA Certificate Hierarchy

 Customers installing a GlobalSign SSL Certificate must install the appropriate Intermediate Certificate onto their web servers.
 This installation is only necessary once.
 After installation, all browsers, applications, and hardware that recognize GlobalSign will trust GlobalSign SSL Certificates.
 If customers do not install the appropriate Intermediate Certificate then browsers, applications, and hardware will not be able to recognize GlobalSign SSL Certificates as being trusted.
 The Intermediate Certificates do not need to be installed by visitors to your web site.

 Figure Two: OrganizationSSL Certification Path in Internet Explorer

-This is how the certification path of a successfully installed OrganizationSSL and its intermediates will look, where "www.globalsign.com" will be your common/domain name.
+Figure Three below shows how the certification path of a successfully installed OrganizationSSL Certificate and its intermediates will look, where "www.globalsign.com" would be your common/domain name.

 Note: The DomainSSL certification path will use the "GlobalSign Domain Validation CA'"in place of the "GlobalSign Organization Validation CA".

 Figure Three: ExtendedSSL Certification Path in Firefox

 Using Firefox to view the Certificate details of a successfully installed ExtendedSSL and its intermediates shows you how the certification path will look.
 When using Internet Explorer 7 to view the certification path of an ExtendedSSL, you will notice that there are only three Certificates opposed to the four seen here.
 This is because IE7 bypasses the Cross Certificate and chains to a different root.